karolinaCodes/json-api/README.md

-# README
+# Installation Instructions

-How to start appication\*

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Follow these easy steps to install and start the API:

+1. Ensure that you have Rails v5.0.7.2 and Ruby v2.7.0p0 installed.

+2. After cloning the repository, run `bundle install` in the root of the repository to install dependencies.

+3. Start Rails Server by running: `rails s`

+## Testing Instructions

+Testing is done through the Rpsec framework.
+To run the specs run: `bundle exec rpsec`

+## Dependencies:

+- Rails 5.0.7.2
-- Ruby version
+- Ruby 2.7.0p0

-- System dependencies

-- Configuration
+- Rspec-rails 3.5

-- Database creation
+- HTTParty 0.20.0

-- Database initialization
+- Sqlite3 1.4.2

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions
+- Nokogiri

-- ...
+- Thread